 We will be running IndieWeb Summit during the week of Open Source Bridge this year.

 OSBridge is changing their format for their 10th year, and instead of a full week of talks, they are hosting only one day of unconference sessions on Friday.

 - OSBridge Unconference: June 29th

-- (Leaders Summit June 25th, see Leaders if you want to participate!)
+- (Organizers Summit June 25th, see Organizers if you want to participate!)